paulzuradzki/til/other/crypto_cracking_caesar_cipher.md

 # Caesar's Dirty Little Secret
-A primer on cracking the Caesar cipher using relative frequency analyis and the chi-squared statistic.
+A primer on cracking the Caesar cipher using relative frequency analysis and the chi-squared statistic.

 ## Background
 The Caesar cipher -- also known as a substitution cipher -- is a simple cipher where you encode a text string by shifting the letters by some agreed upon shift number.
 The cipher is named after Julius Caesar who reportedly used the cipher to protect military messages.